 Price controls and other similar regulations in certain countries have affected, and may in the future affect, our results of operations.

-Moreover, the Venezuelan market is subject to a regulation establishing a maximum profit margin for companies and maximum prices for certain goods and services.
-Although we managed to navigate the negative impact of the price controls on our operations from 2013 through 2020, the existence of such laws and regulations continues to present a risk to our business.
-We continue to closely monitor developments in this dynamic environment.
-See “Item 4.
-Information on the Company—B. Business Overview—Regulation.”
+For example, the Venezuelan market is subject to a regulation establishing a maximum profit margin for companies and maximum prices for certain goods and services.
+Although we managed to navigate the negative impact of the price controls on our operations from 2013 through 2023, and punitive actions from the government have decreased over the last few years, the existence of such laws and regulations and the possibility of future government action could present a risk to our business.

 The imposition and enforcement of these and similar restrictions in the future may place downward pressure on the prices at which our products are sold and may limit the growth of our revenue.
 We cannot assure you that existing price controls will not be enforced or become more stringent, or that new price controls will not be imposed in the future, or that any such controls may not have an adverse effect on our business.
 Our inability to control the prices of our products could have an adverse effect on our results of operations.